 John Woolf was born in 1988 and read History at Downing College, Cambridge, where he was awarded two scholarships before gaining two further scholarships at Goldsmiths, University of London, where he worked on his fully-funded PhD.
 His doctorate explored nineteenth-century ‘freak shows’ and was awarded in August 2016.

-John is currently co-writing a twelve-episode Audible book on Victorian History with Stephen Fry and Nick Baker of Testbed Productions.
-He is also working as a Series Consultant and Researcher with Carnival Films (the makers of Downton Abbey), developing a new screenplay alongside the twice BAFTA-nominated writer, Tom Edge.
-John also works as a freelance researcher, most recently with Channel 5 and What Larks Productions, and he will be making his first onscreen appearance in a new BBC4 documentary, Dwarfism in Art, to be aired later in 2018.
+John has co-written a twelve-episode Audible book on Victorian History with Stephen Fry and Nick Baker of Testbed Productions.
+John also works as a freelance researcher, most recently with Channel 5 and What Larks Productions, and made his first onscreen appearance in a BBC4 documentary, Dwarfism in Art, aired in 2018.